-\Tutoring: May range from one-on-one tutoring in specific subjects to tutoring in an area such as math, reading, or writing.
-Most tutors are college students; at some colleges, they
+Tutoring: May range from one-on-one tutoring in specific subjects to tutoring in an area such as math, reading, or writing.
+Most tutors are college students; at some colleges, they are specially trained and certified.

 Unit: a standard of measurement representing hours of academic instruction (e.g., semester credit, quarter credit, clock hour).

 Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or a vocational or technical program below the baccalaureate.

-Unduplicated Count of High School Students Enrolled for Credit: Include all high school students enrolled in college courses for credit within or outside of a dual enrollment p Undergraduate Research: Opportunities offered to undergraduate students to make original contributions in an academic discipline via the exploration of a specific research topic \Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
-May also provid \Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational performance.
+Unduplicated Count of High School Students Enrolled for Credit: Include all high school students enrolled in college courses for credit within or outside of a dual enrollment program.

+Undergraduate Research: Opportunities offered to undergraduate students to make original contributions in an academic discipline via the exploration of a specific research topic.
+Research opportunities may or may not be associated with a specific course or earn credit.

+Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
+May also provide personal counseling on the transition from the military to a civilian life.

+Visually impaired: Any person whose sight loss is not correctable and is sufficiently severe as to adversely affect educational performance.

-Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or disab Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.
+Volunteer work (as admission factor): Special consideration given to students for activity done on a volunteer basis (e.g., tutoring, hospital care, working with the elderly or disabled) as a service to the community or the public in general.

+Wait list: List of students who meet the admission requirements but will only be offered a place in the class if space becomes available.